-Draft Regeneration Plan open for public written comments
+Draft Regeneration Plan closed for public written comments

 Draft Regeneration Plan a bold commitment for Christchurch

 A draft regeneration plan for the Ōtākaro Avon River Corridor is being publicly notified today, with Regenerate Christchurch inviting written comments up to and including 19 December.
 It will conclude 14 weeks of formal public engagement on the project since October last year.

 Regenerate Christchurch Chair Sue Sheldon says extensive community engagement has identified a strong preference for environmental leadership.
 She says the draft regeneration plan delivers this and its implementation would see the river corridor emerge as a leading example of 21st-century urban environmental management.

 “The draft plan demonstrates a bold commitment for Christchurch to a holistic approach to improve water quality in the area, better protect communities from flooding, ensure future generations can experience mahinga kai and create a restored natural environment open to all, that connects people, the river and the land.
 The draft plan is also practical, flexible and, over time, affordable.”

 Ms Sheldon says if the draft plan is approved by the Minister for Greater Christchurch Regeneration, achieving the vision will require long-term investment and commitment from multiple parties.